 I drink wine all year round, but it’s true that certain types of wine seem better suited for poolside sipping.
 But when you’re on the go, it’s not always convenient to open a glass bottle or dispose of it after.
 Especially if you’re solo, barefoot, and only want a glass or two.
 So to help you out in that department, I recently discovered all of these fun wines in a can that will go perfectly with your summer shindig.

 For the record, none of these canned wine brands exist in France.
-Sorry, fellow foreigners abroad.
+Sorry, fellow foreigners abroad if you want to try wines in a can.
 When I’ve talked about excellent wines that I can buy locally, I end up leaving many of you in the US disappointed because you can’t find what I’m talking about where you live.
 So to change that, everything mentioned below is available in the USA.
 Yay.

 Now, let’s talk about canned wine.
 It’s gotten incredibly trendy in the USA and I’m digging it.
 In France?
 Not so much.
 I haven’t come across any canned wines in mainstream French supermarkets or online and I’m not even sure wine in a can exists at all in France.
 I really hope the trend makes its way to France soon because I think there’s definitely a market here for it.